-The “Garden” in Community Garden Kitchen is taking root.
+The “Globe Life Community Garden at the Kitchen” is off to a great start.
 As CGK is nearing the finish line with construction of the new kitchen, this other important piece of their nonprofit, is beginning to grow.

 The garden will not only be a source of food used by the kitchen chef and volunteers to prepare meals for people in need, but it will also be a place to teach gardening to folks interested in learning how they can grow food, even on a small plot of land.

 Volunteers have already cleared debris, trimmed trees, and planted seeds.
-A garden design is in the works along with grass removal and installation of a watering system.
+Elizabeth Smidt at Great Gardens, Inc. has designed a beautiful garden for volunteers to build.
 McKinney Roots, another local nonprofit, has donated many needed materials to get the garden started.
-There will be additional costs for design, development, and continued growth.

-Monetary donations to CGK’s garden will help purchase materials for 16 raised beds, fertile soil, various vegetable and fruit seeds, irrigation equipment, and needed gardening supplies.
+Monetary donations to CGK’s garden will help purchase materials for pathways, irrigation supplies, fertile soil, various vegetable and fruit seeds, and needed gardening supplies.

-The kitchen, where those in need will be able to dine with dignity, is approximately 4,400 square feet and is expected to open this spring.
+The kitchen, where people in need will be able to dine with dignity, is approximately 4,700 square feet and is expected to open this coming January.
 This will be the first kitchen in Collin County to prepare and offer freshly prepared meals to anyone in need, no paperwork required, no questions asked.

 To see the full garden design, please click on the link below.